Updated: 21 November 2018 [Inserts Scale2Save programme branding.]

 Sustained access to and use of savings mechanisms like savings accounts contribute to the well-being of people.
 That is especially true for women, who often manage household finances and childrearing.
 But women make up a whopping 60 per cent of the world's unbanked.
-A programme anchored by a WSBI-Mastercard Foundation partnership, called the Making Small-Scale Savings Work Programme, aims to establish the viability of small-balance savings accounts in six African countries – Uganda, Kenya, Nigeria, Morocco, Senegal and Cote d'Ivoire.
+A programme anchored by a WSBI-Mastercard Foundation partnership, called Scale2Save, aims to establish the viability of small-balance savings in six African countries – Uganda, Kenya, Nigeria, Morocco, Senegal and Cote d'Ivoire.

 Many of the projects in place use linkage banking with savings groups.
 By doing this, it empowers women to save towards community and individual goals, accurately track their finances in a digital way, afford better equipment to be applied towards household tasks and economic gain, and set aside money for insurance protection for their children as well as loan repayments.
 Women-focused projects occur in Uganda, Nigeria and Kenya, countries where women face up to a 20 percentage point gap with men when it comes to being plugged-in to mainstream banking services.

 PostBank Uganda looks to scale up a Village Savings and Loan Associations (VSLA) business model in the country.
 The bank will look to financially include at least 200,000 new small individual savers by 2020.
 Women will make up more than a third of new savers.
 The project comes as Postbank Uganda embraces the challenge of reaching rural women in savings groups through mobile banking.
 Community-based agents form, train, and refer these groups created under Care International, Catholic Relief Services, and others to PBU.
 The bank markets its product and opens group accounts on site.
 It also targets youth groups with a youth friendly mobile App which allows young people to create and follow individual savings goals through it.